 Sadly, global knowledge of, and the resultant demand for these holy plants has resulted in a move to mass production that has overstretched and endangered these plants whilst over ruling the ancient and deeply reverential methods for their harvesting.

-It is important then that we are cautious of the sources, and are sparing and considerate with our usage.
-Always ensure you purchase your products from a company that uses only sustainable resources, our favourite is sacred essence.co.uk.
+It is important that we are cautious of the sources, and are sparing and considerate with our usage.
+Cleansing is intended as a meaningful experience and not as a novelty.
+Always ensure you purchase your products from a company that uses only sustainable resources (if you are UK based check out sacredessence.co.uk).